LMLK-seal/LLModel/README.md

 Key features include:

 1. **Model Loading**: Users can load a local GGUF (GPT-Generated Unified Format) model file.
-2. **CUDA Support**: Option to set the CUDA folder for GPU acceleration.
+2. **File Upload**: Ability to upload and process text or PDF files as additional context for the AI.
-3. **File Upload**: Ability to upload and process text or PDF files as additional context for the AI.
+3. **Conversation Interface**: A chat-like interface for interacting with the AI model.
-4. **Conversation Interface**: A chat-like interface for interacting with the AI model.
+4. **Adjustable Parameters**: Users can modify max tokens and temperature settings.
-5. **Adjustable Parameters**: Users can modify max tokens and temperature settings.
+5. **Code Extraction**: Automatically detects Python code in AI responses and allows downloading.
-6. **Code Extraction**: Automatically detects Python code in AI responses and allows downloading.
+6. **Progress Indication**: Shows the progress of AI response generation.
-7. **Progress Indication**: Shows the progress of AI response generation.
+7. **Conversation Management**: Options to clear the conversation history.
-8. **Conversation Management**: Options to clear the conversation history.
+8. **Play response**: Options to play the AI response.

 ## Libraries and Dependencies